 Extension Methods in C#

-Extension methods in C# provide a way to add new functionality to existing types without altering their source code or creating a new derived type.
-This feature is particularly useful when you want to extend the capabilities of a class you do not own, such as system-defined types like string, int, or custom types from libraries.
+Extension methods in C# allow developers to add new methods to existing types without modifying their original source code or creating a derived type.
+This is especially useful when working with system-defined types (like string, int, or IEnumerable) or classes from external libraries.

 public static class StringExtensions